 - 4.19 We believe that the current Shortfall Limit remains appropriate.
-We have considered that: - a The actual asset allocation retains an allocation to growth assets in excess of 65% (noting that it is expected to remain of the order of 65% under the revised strategic asset allocation); - b Vested benefits are higher than Minimum Requisite Benefits; and - c The Authorities have a contractual obligation to pay contributions determined by the Trustee.
+We have considered that: - a The actual asset allocation retains an allocation to growth assets in the order of 62.9%, with 63.9% strategic asset allocation; - b Vested benefits are higher than Minimum Requisite Benefits; and - c The Authorities have a contractual obligation to pay contributions determined by the Trustee.